pranavdodd/college-learning-path/README.md

   - Find out the average of numbers between 5 and 100
   - check whether the given integer is a multiple of both 5 and 7
 6. Register at https://hyperskill.org/ and select the **Introduction to Java** track

+## Step 3

+1. Read the tutorials in sequence until **The main method** topic from https://hyperskill.org/.
+Complete the practice exercises for each topic.
+THis will cover everything of **Unit 1** of your college course except **Graphics**.